viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Vladimir Volegov)

-and I want to hate you
+and I feel the urge to hate you—

-I would like to hold you tight but
+I would like to hold you tightly,

-I don't even dare to touch you
+I do not even dare to touch you,

-and you see me with contempt and your malice
+and with contempt, your malice

-It causes me a phrase: "Never again!"
+forcing from me a phrase: “Never again!”

-then just a gesture where are you
+yet then, with a single gesture where you are,

 lunes, 10 de julio de 1989

-Renacer - Be reborn
+Renacer - Rebirth

 (The engraving depicts the capture of Guayaquil by Woodes Rogers on April 24, 1709, and is a good example of the way in which the privateers and pirates idealized their adventures when they wrote them.
 The picture belongs in the book published in Amsterdam in 1717 entitled "VOYAGE AUTOUR DU MONDE COMMENCE IN 1708 FINI IN 1711 FOR LE CAPITAINE WOODES ROGERS", the edition belongs to the rich library of the Central University of Quito.)